Topological quantum field theory structure on symplectic cohomology: Introduction

 \subsection{Displaceability of contact hypersurfaces}

-By exploiting recent literature on the Rabinowitz-Floer cohomology $RFH^*(M)$ \cite{Cieliebak-Frauenfelder,Cieliebak-Frauenfelder-Oancea}, and after proving that $RFH^*(M)=0$ iff $SH^*(M)=0$, we will deduce: \begin{corollary*} If $\partial M$ is displaceable in the symplectization of $M$ then $SH^*(M)\!=\!0$ and there are no closed exact Lagrangians in $M$.
-It also holds if $M$ can be embedded into an exact convex symplectic manifold $X$, and $\partial M$ is displaceable in $X$. \end{corollary*}
+By exploiting recent literature on the Rabinowitz-Floer cohomology $RFH^*(M)$ \cite{Cieliebak-Frauenfelder,Cieliebak-Frauenfelder-Oancea}, and after proving that $RFH^*(M)=0$ if and only if $SH^*(M)=0$, we will deduce: \begin{corollary*} If $\partial M$ is displaceable by a compactly supported Hamiltonian flow in $\overline{M}$ then $SH^*(M)\!=\!0$, so there are no closed exact Lagrangians in $M$.
+This also holds if $M$ exactly embeds into an exact convex symplectic manifold $X$, and $\partial M\!\subset\!
+X$ is displaceable. \end{corollary*}